Chosen Identity Policy Information

 Feel free to contact the Registrar's Office with any questions regarding this process if you are a student.
 Faculty and staff should contact the Office of Human Resources.

 Chosen name is for use within the college community.
-International students may feel free to select a chosen first name for on-campus use.
+International students may feel free to select a chosen name for on-campus use.
 However, this does not apply in situations where one’s legal name is required.
 For the purpose of F-1 or J-1 student visa status, the legal name is required on I-20s and DS-2019s.
 An individual’s legal name is what appears in the passport.

 No, unless you wish to indicate your gender identity.